collaborativebioinformatics/Pangenome_and_Genomic_Cluster_Modeling/README.md

 # 2) Genomic background hashing for phenotype association of APOE locus
 <img width="980" height="490" alt="image" src="https://github.com/user-attachments/assets/9986a83d-8513-4914-8dbc-5a3087eb969c" />

 We extracted this locus around the APOE gene which will be the region we use for localized pangenome graph mapping.
-Pangome graph mapping may then provide a genomic background to contexualize the high risk APOE alleles.
-This genomic background may capture trans expression effects and we will aim to code this using gemomic hashing to represent different anonymized haploblocks that could be used in a federated matter across studies.
+Pangenome graph mapping may then provide a genomic background to contexualize the high risk APOE alleles.
+This genomic background may capture trans expression effects and we will aim to code this using genomic hashing to represent different anonymized haploblocks that could be used in a federated manner across studies.

 ### Focus on APOE Locus
 downloaded from [GWAS Catalog](https://www.ebi.ac.uk/gwas/studies/GCST013197)